 If you are still deciding on whether to rent or buy, then consider the following:If you are still deciding on whether to rent or buy, then consider the following:

 - Long-term Plans – Real estate is not a liquid asset.
 Be sure that this is what you want and that you are willing to stay put long enough to make the investment worthwhile.

 - Personal Taste – Most rental homes in the Hamptons come furnished.
 If you do not like living with furniture and décor choices that belong to someone else, buying might be better.

 - Work Situation – Many people are now working from home or managing their businesses and assets remotely.
 Buying makes more sense if this is you.
 A large property with space both inside and out to work and play can be pretty appealing.

 - An Investment – For those looking at a second home in the Hamptons, buying represents a perfect investment opportunity.
 With many well-heeled New Yorkers now seeing the Hamptons as a year-round destination, unlikely you will have trouble finding tenants.
 You can always return to the city and rent out your Hamptons home whenever you want.

 - Capped Expense – A 30-year fixed-rate mortgage caps annual costs in a way renting never can.
 Many people feel that paying rent is like throwing money away.
 Something you will not be doing as you pay down your mortgage each month.

 - The Hamptons Life – If you have already experienced it, then you know what it means.
-Having your own home in the Hamptons that you can go to whenever you want is miles above having to find a rental every year.
+Having your own home in the Hamptons, you can go whenever you want, miles above having to find a rental every year.

-If still having a hard time deciding, then you can always rent for a season and see how you find it.
+A win-win, however, you look at it.
+If you still have a hard time deciding, you can always rent for a season and see how you find it.
 At the end of the day, whether you rent or buy, you will be spending the summer in a beautiful location.
-A win-win however you look at it.